frintstones/frintstones.github.io/_pages/about.md

 My research focuses on the drivers of firm innovation strategy and entrepreneurship.
 Specifically, I investigate how technological and institutional changes influence organizational dynamics, internationalization strategies, and the entrepreneurial ecosystem—including VC financing and new firm creation.

 Recently, I have been investigating how generative AI affects startup growth and founding team diversity.
-You can find more details in the [research](./research) section and on my [CV](/assets/pdf/DAEHYUNKIM_CV.pdf){:target="_blank"}.
+You can find more details in the [research](./research) section and on my <a href="/assets/pdf/DAEHYUNKIM_CV.pdf" target="_blank">CV</a>.